melezhik/sparrow/papers/how-to-upload-a-script-to-sparrowhub.md

 This is informal response on David Farrell article [How to upload a script to CPAN](http://perltricks.com/article/how-to-upload-a-script-to-cpan/).

-Preambula: CPAN is great.
+Preamble: CPAN is great.
 This post in no ways should be treated as Sparrow VS CPAN attempt.
-[Sparrow](https://metacpan.org/pod/Sparrow) is just an alternative method to destribute your scripts.
+[Sparrow](https://metacpan.org/pod/Sparrow) is just an alternative method to distribute your scripts.
 Ok, let' go.

 So let’s say I’ve got this Perl script: